 Urie Bronfenbrenner (1917-2005) developed a model to the ecological theory of development.
 In this model he shows us different systems during the development of a person.
-In this model we will find different systems who are influence a person during his lifetime.
-This different systems are influencing the person but also the person can influence the different systems and so he can also influence culture.
-In the following picture we will see this different systems.
+In this model we will find different systems that influence a person during his lifetime.
+These different systems are influencing the person but also the person can influence the different systems and so he can also influence culture.
+In the following picture we will see these different systems.